Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: Discussion

-Here, we demonstrate that the new \texttt{espaloma-0.3.0} force field can capture the quantitative and qualitative behavior of quantum mechanics on a wide variety of chemical landscapes.
-As a result, it produces accurate absolute and relative binding free energies estimates.
-We hope this work will lay the foundations to inspire the design of new generations of machine learning-empowered molecular mechanics force fields.
+In this study, we introduced an enhanced graph neural network approach to rapidly construct a new generation of accurate, robust, and generalizable machine-learned MM force field, \texttt{espaloma-0.3}, capable of fine-tuning and extending to new chemical domains of interest.
+The newly developed force field captures both quantitative and qualitative behavior of quantum chemical conformational energetics for a wide range of chemical species.
+As a result, it not only recapitulates quantum chemical conformational energetics and geometries, but it also reproduces experimental NMR observables for peptides, leading to accurate predictions of protein-ligand binding free energies when both the protein and ligand are self-consistently parametrized with \texttt{espaloma-0.3}.
+We hope this work will lay the foundations to inspire the design of new generations of machine learning-empowered molecular mechanics force fields that can self-consistently describe the wide chemical domains relevant to biomolecular modeling and drug discovery.